-Rule 1 - The regular order of business shall be as follows: (Agenda items requiring action will be noted by use of an A)
+The regular order of business shall be as follows: (Agenda items requiring action will be noted by use of an A)

 - A. Roll Call

-- B. Minutes approval
+- B. Minutes Approval

 - C. Board Comments

 - D. Committee Reports

 - E. Other Reports

 - F. Staff & Foundation Reports

 - G. Old Business

 - H. New Business

-- I. Information Items
+- Information Items

 - J. GREIU

 - K. Agenda Items for Next Regular Board Meeting

 - L. Public Comments

-Rule 2 - No items should be considered unless presented to the Library Director prior to two weeks prior to the meeting at which they are to be presented.
+No items should be considered unless presented to the Library Executive Director two (2) weeks prior to the meeting at which they are to be presented.

-Rule 3 - The Library Director and Board President shall prepare the agenda including the Agenda Calendar.
-The board packet, including the agenda, will be sent to each board member at least one week before a regular meeting.
+The Library Executive Director and Board President shall prepare the agenda including the Agenda Calendar.
+The Board packet, including the agenda, will be sent to each Board member at least one (1) week before a regular meeting.